CMU-Graphics/Scotty3D-docs/index.md

 Note that the User Guide is **not** an Assignment Writeup.
 The User Guide contains only instructions on how to use the software, and serves as a high-level specification of _what the software should do_.
-The Developer Guide contains information about the internals of the code, i.e., _how the software works_.
+The Developer Guide, which can be found under [assignments](https://github.com/CMU-Graphics/Scotty3D/tree/main/assignments), contains information about the internals of the code, i.e., _how the software works_.
 This division is quite common in software development: there is a **design specification** or "design spec", and an **implementation** that